operasoftware/devopera/src/articles/_posts/2009-01-08-html5-canvas-basics.md

 Sheet">CSS</abbr>: hex codes, <abbr title="red, green, blue">rgb</abbr>(),
 <abbr title="red, green, blue, alpha">rgba</abbr>() and even <abbr
-title="hue, saturation, light, alpha">hsla</abbr>() if the browser supports it (for example this feature is supportd in Opera 10.00 and later).</p>
+title="hue, saturation, light, alpha">hsla</abbr>() if the browser supports it (for example this feature is supported in Opera 10.00 and later).</p>
 <p>With <code>fillRect</code> you can draw filled rectangles.
 With
 <code>strokeRect</code> you can draw rectangles only using borders, without
 filling.
 If you want to clear some part of the canvas, you can use